mrmans0n/smart-location-lib/README.md

         SmartLocation.getInstance().start(context, options);
 ````

-With this call, the intent you will want to watch for is ´com.mypackage.name.LOCATION_UPDATED´.
+With this call, the intent you will want to watch for is `com.mypackage.name.LOCATION_UPDATED`.

 License
 -------